wabiturnpike/turnpikesolver/README.md

 Once you have the prerequisites installed, follow these steps to set up the TurnpikeMM project:

 1. Open a terminal and navigate to the root directory of the TurnpikeMM repository.
-2. Change directory to the TurnpikeMM subfolder:
+2. Change directory to TurnpikeMM:
 <button id="copyButton"></button>
 <pre><code id="codeBlock"> cd TurnpikeMM </code></pre>